Dawn Of The Brougham Epoch: 1965 – 1966 Ford LTD, Chevrolet Caprice, Plymouth VIP, Ambassador DPL – The New Low-Cost Luxury Options Of The Mid Sixties

 Ambassador DPL

 Let’s jump to the most obscure offering of these early Broughams, with the Ambassador DPL.
 Like a lot of American Motor offerings, the Ambassador DPL was a bit of an odd duck within the segment.
 To begin, it was the “smallest” of the group with a wheelbase 3″ shorter (116″ against the 119″ of the Big-3’s models) and thus, having smaller dimensions all around.
-It was also the sole one that offered a standard inline-6 –in keeping with American Motors economy credentials.
+It was also the sole one that came with a standard inline-6 –in keeping with American Motors economy credentials.

 As such, the DPL offered the lowest entry-level cost of all the contenders; or the most low-cost of the “low-cost luxury” offerings.